anderj14/Cataloge-Angular/README.md

 # RealEstate

+this project is not completed. soon it will be ready.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.9.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run 'npm run db' for the fake api.
+Im using json-server.

 ## Code scaffolding